jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Choker.md

 RacialMods:
 Languages: Undercommon
 SQ: quickness
+SpecialAbilities:
+  Grab (Ex): >
-SpecialAbilities: Grab (Ex) A choker can use its grab attack against a foe of up to Large size.
-Strangle (Ex) Chokers have an unerring talent for seizing their victims by the neck.
+    A choker can use its grab attack against a foe of up to Large size.
+  Strangle (Ex): >
+    Chokers have an unerring talent for seizing their victims by the neck.
 A creature that is grappled by a choker cannot speak or cast spells with verbal components.
+  Quickness (Su): >
-Quickness (Su) A choker is supernaturally quick.
+    A choker is supernaturally quick.
 It can take an extra move action during its turn each round.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: